 Who can access these services?
 Any teen or adult, no matter what race, sexual orientation, gender identity, income or residency status, can go to a VDH family planning clinic, regardless of ability to pay.

 How much do the services cost?
 Services are offered on a sliding scale based on income.
 You will NOT be turned away due to inability to pay.

 Learn more about birth control options at cdc.gov or bedsider.org (These links will lead you to external websites.
 The CDC and Bedsider are not projects of the Virginia Department of Health.)

 Have feedback about VDH’s family planning program?
 Provide it here!

-Find a Title X Family Planning Clinic near you and make your appointment today!
+Use the tool below to find a Title X Family Planning Clinic near you and call to make your appointment!

 As part of its efforts to reduce HIV and other sexually transmitted infections (STI), VDH’s Division of Disease Prevention is committed to making free condoms accessible and available across Virginia, particularly in communities at increased risk of HIV/STIs.
 Health districts and community partners are eligible for the VDH Condom Distribution Program.
 Organizations may order up to 25,000 condoms for each quarter (100,000 a year) and those with multiple sites may be approved to order more.
 Smaller quantities of female condoms and non-latex condoms are also available.
 As of January 2017, Trojan Magnum condoms are now available through the condom distribution program.

 If you would like to participate, please contactBeth MarschakatElizabeth.Marschak@vdh.virginia.govor (804) 864-8008.
 If you are already a participating agency and need to order more condoms, please fill out the condom order formand follow the instructions to return it to VDH.